wemake-services/wemake-python-styleguide/CONTRIBUTING.md

 4. Edit documentation if you have changed something significant
 5. Run `pytest` again to make sure it is still working
 6. Run `mypy` to ensure that types are correct
+7. Run `doc8` to ensure that docs are correct

 ## Other help